nanneiphyu/Policy-DrivenImmigrationAnalysis/README.md

 ##### 2. A redistribution of migration, with smaller metro areas absorbing more inflows.
 ##### 3. Post-2020 stagnation, with LPR numbers stabilizing at lower levels instead of climbing back up.
 ##### 4. External influences, including policy changes, economic shifts, and the pandemic, playing a major role in shaping migration flows.

+## Excluded Data
+- For Country Analysis, the followiing countries were ommitted: 'Soviet Union (former)', 'Serbia and Montenegro (former)',
+    'France',
+    'Kosovo',
+    'Norway',
+    'Czechoslovakia (former)',
+    "Cote d'Ivoire",
+    'Netherlands Antilles (former)' which are in the original dataset due to name changes over the years and inconsistency that are somewhat difficult to process.
+- For CBSA analysis, out of the total number of population, the numbers of population that are not disclosed, that have non-CBSA, unknown and other areas in their settlement patterns have been ommitted in the analysis.